LottaSofiaK/Group22/README.md

 5. Run the Group_22_analysis_and_visualization.ipynb
     - Execute all cells
-    - This is analysis part of this project
+    - This is the analysis part of this project

 Technologies used in this project: